oats-center/pea-pod/Step-5 (Optional) Cloudflare/Step-5 Instructions.md

 [UUID] – You will need to specify the UUID that you got back in step 5 of this section.
 [HOSTNAME] – Swap this value out with the domain name you are planning to utilize.
 For example, “test.pimylifeup.com“.
 [PORT] – Finally, replace “PORT” with the port you want accessible through the tunnel.
-[PROTOCOL] – This is the protocol you want tobe utilized for your service.
+[PROTOCOL] – This is the protocol you want to be utilized for your service.
 In the case of a web server, you will want to use “http” or “https“.

 Your file should appear as this: